Does anyone want to save money in college?

-Saving money during college is a perfect way to develop good financial habits.
-Learning how to manage money on a tight budget, pay down debt, control spending, and make money may be among the best lessons they get in college.
+College is the perfect time to develop good financial habits and put money in your pocket.
+Learning to manage money on a tight budget, pay down debt, control spending, and make money may be among the best lessons you can get in college.

 Contrary to popular belief, college students are better budgeters than graduates starting their first job.

+Being frugal is a badge of honor for college students and those who come from homes of modest means.
 As a college professor, my students often share how they spend less on books, entertainment, and food.
 Many of the tips below come from those discussions.
-Being frugal is a badge of honor for my students and me who come from homes of modest means.

 Parents, I encourage you to share our list with your college-bound students.
 Likewise, if you are on your way to college, there are ways your parents may be able to help you as well.